The Last Real Texas Blues Band Featuring Doug Sahm: Release

-An album consisting of the collection of tracks was presented by Sahm at Antone's in January 1995, as now called his backing band "The Last Real Texas Blues Band".
+An album consisting of the collection of tracks was presented by Sahm at Antone's in January 1995, at which time he was calling his backing band "The Last Real Texas Blues Band".
 Sahm then announced an album release called The Last Texas Blues Band featuring Doug Sahm due for February 1995, and a subsequent tour.
 The album was nominated for Best Traditional Blues Album at the 38th Annual Grammy Awards.

 The Austin American-Statesman favored the album in its review, while it remarked that the release was "less consistent and polished" than that of Juke Box Music.
-The Fort Worth Star-Telegram gave it three-and-a-half stars out of five.
-Of the performances, the reviewer considered the band "well-rehearsed, but still loose", while he felt that Sahm "sings his skinny behind off".
-The Atlanta Constitution gave it three stars out of five as it declared that te release "mixes the right amount of reverence and hokum".
+The Fort Worth Star-Telegram gave it three-and-a-half stars out of five; of the performances, the reviewer considered the band as "well-rehearsed, but still loose", while he felt that Sahm "sings his skinny behind off".
+The Atlanta Constitution gave it three stars out of five as it declared that the release "mixes the right amount of reverence and hokum".
 The Detroit Free Press found it "nothing startling, but a lazy good time", as it rated it with two-and-a-half stars out of five.

-The Lincoln Journal Star gave it four stars out of five.
-The reviewer felt that the record was "about loving and living the music and playing and singing it with heart and soul."
+The Lincoln Journal Star gave it four stars out of five; the reviewer felt that the record was "about loving and living the music and playing and singing it with heart and soul."
 The Central New Jersey Home News deemed it Sahm's "best release in years."
-The St. Louis Post-Dispatch delivered a favorable review.
-The reviewer felt that Sahm "sings his heart out", while the band "is stunning throughout".
-AllMusic gave it three stars out of five, critic Thom Owens opined that it was "a nearly perfect roots record" and "arguably (Sahm's) best record ever."
+The St. Louis Post-Dispatch delivered a favorable review; the reviewer felt that Sahm "sings his heart out", while the band "is stunning throughout".
+AllMusic gave it three stars out of five, with critic Thom Owens opining that it was "a nearly perfect roots record" and "arguably (Sahm's) best record ever."